adamdji/codex/Web/DevTools.md

 - Filter requests to specific domains with `-`
 - See difference of speed with cache vs no cache
 - Import and Export HAR
+- Block specific URLs
+- Filter by content, URL, XHR, WebSockets
+- Filter by properties using keyword and colon `status-code:404`
+- Context menu on a request has multiple features (copy as fetch, resend, save as HAR, fetch in console)